 Use sites like mine to find new and interesting recipes.
 Ask your friends who are plant-based for help.
-If you don’t have any friends who are plant-based, find some support online.
+If you don’t have any plant-based friends, find some support online.
 There are forums and Facebook groups dedicated to the topic where you are sure to find like-minded people.

 Another thing to keep in mind is to be prepared for setbacks.
 No one is perfect, and if you have an off-day or even an off-week, don’t be hard on yourself.
 Be kind to yourself, regroup, and begin again.
 If you find that going plant-based all at once is overwhelming, start slow.
 Begin with one or two days a week, and add another day gradually over time.

 6. THIS DIET IS TOO EXPENSIVE

 Still don’t believe that a person can go plant-based and save money on a whole food plant-based diet?
-Check out my article, “How to Save Monday on a Plant-Based Vegan Diet.”
-Or this article from Forks Over Knives about a woman who ate on just $5 a day!
+Check out my article, “How to Save Money on a Plant-Based Vegan Diet.”

 7. VEGETABLES ARE BORING

 As a veggie-lover, this seems like a pretty funny argument to me.
 As I prepare and enjoy my meals, I’m often left in awe of how delicious something that nature grew can be.
-If you need a little convincing, I suggest heading to the supermarket and picking out the veggies that you’d NEVER think to buy.
+If you need a little convincing, I suggest heading to the supermarket and picking out the veggies you’d NEVER think to buy.
 Then come home and do some recipe searching online.
-I’m willing to bet that you can find something that will help you change your perception, even on things like Brussels sprouts and turnips.
+I’m willing to bet that you can find something to help you change your perception.

-Another great way to challenge this assumption is to examine all the many ways you can prepare one veggie.
-For example, I’ve got 3 pages of recipes that appear when you search for broccoli!
+Another great way to challenge this assumption is to examine how to prepare one veggie.

 8. I CAN’T CHANGE.
 YOU CAN’T TEACH AN OLD DOG NEW TRICKS